Stay organized with collections

 HTML standard,

-if you use an invalid element in the <head>
+element of an HTML document.
+If you use an invalid element in the <head> element, Google ignores any

 title